lktuan/adv_python/book/c1/readme.md

 # Time taken in evolve_fast: 4.5114696
 ```

-The speed improved near 20%.
+We can see the speed improved by near 20%.

 ## 6 using `dis` module